 Activated Carbon (AC) is a form of charcoal that has a large surface area, typically measuring 500 square metres per gram.
-Utilising novel technology, Carbonscape has now successfully begun production of high quality AC, with an average surface area of 800 square meters per gram from relatively cheap waste pine saw dust.
+Utilising novel technology, Carbonscape has now successfully produced high quality AC, with an average surface area of 1000 square meters per gram from relatively cheap waste pine saw dust.
 This exciting development promises to replace traditionally slower and complex processes with a fast efficient process.
 Moreover, Carbonscape’s technology enables the use of relatively cheaper raw materials as well as ensuring a 60% improvement in surface area.

 AC is widely used in industry as a molecular sieve.
 The current potential world market for this technology is vast with demand for granular and powdered carbon sitting at 550,000 tonnes/year with a total value of US$1.1 billion.
 Each year global demand for AC is rising by about 5%.
 With game changing Microwave technology, Carbonscape is in a prime position to exploit the current market and this continued growth.

 There are different classifications of activated carbon with varying uses according to the form they assume.

 - Powdered Activated Carbon (PAC) is used for purification, de-odourising and de-colouring of foods, chemicals and pharmaceuticals.
 PAC is also utilised in municipal waste water treatment.